The 5 Most Common Problems with Your Outdoor Lighting

 4 min read

 You invested in outdoor lighting to make your home look beautiful, feel safer, and enjoy more time outside.
 But instead of reliable light, you’re left frustrated, bulbs keep burning out, fixtures stop working, and sometimes entire sections of your yard go dark.
 It’s more than an inconvenience.
-Poorly functioning lighting can make your home look neglected and leave you feeling uneasy when the sun goes down.
+Poor lighting can make your home look neglected, create safety risks, and lead to bigger electrical repairs if ignored.

 At Integra Electrical, we’ve helped hundreds of Iowa homeowners uncover the hidden causes of outdoor lighting problems.
-From wiring issues to fixture placement, we know what to look for and how to keep your lighting system running smoothly.
+From wiring issues to fixture placement, we know what to look for and how to keep your lighting system running smoothly without recurring costs.

 The 5 most common problems with outdoor lighting are: